 I’m nearing 4,500 miles as I approach Yellowstone National Park; the same Yellowstone that will begin the journey that resets those miles to zero.
 My days to zero.
 People look at me like I’m crazy when I tell them this.
 What’s the point of wasting all those miles?
 Well I hope to answer that question with this post and sum up what I set out to achieve with this journey.

 When I set out on this journey I had no idea what I was doing, both literally and figuratively.
 People would be like “what’s the point?”, and I didn’t have an answer for them.
-How do you explain a call that comes from within?
+How do you explain a call coming from within?
 One that only you can hear?
 And how do you explain a desire to backpack across the country when you’ve never backpacked before in your life?
-When the only camping experience you’ve ever had took place in your friend Patrick’s back yard in middle-school, where you would blare Wonderwall and Blink-182 around the campfire waiting for the sun to go down to flip the bottoms up until the host was either drunk, naked, and peeing on somebody; or someone, like Evan, gets too drunk too notice you answered his drunk calls for a pillow with a roll of toilet paper.
+When the only camping experience you’ve ever had took place in your friend Patrick’s back yard in middle-school, where you blared Wonderwall and Blink-182 around the campfire waiting for the sun to go down so you could turn bottoms up until the host was either drunk, naked, and peeing on somebody; or someone, like Evan, gets too drunk too notice you answered his drunk calls for a pillow with a roll of toilet paper.

-Like I said, I didn’t know how to camp.
-I did know the call was coming from within though, and I was certain the ringing wasn’t going to stop.
-It was time to answer the call, even if I had to improvise with a roll of toilet paper again.
+Like I said, I didn’t know how to camp, but I did know the call was coming from within and its ringing refused to stop.
+It was time to answer the call, even if It meant improvising with a roll of toilet paper again.
 I took a chance.
 I bet on my resilience.
 It was the best decision I’ve ever made.

 Early on I thought this was a journey for me.
 Ashamed of the growth I hadn’t made, I thought I was setting out on a journey of personal growth.
 One that would give me the freedom to read the books I said I’d read if I had the time, write the programs I said I would write if I had the energy, and resolve the issues I said I’d resolve if I had the freedom.
 This journey was meant to give me the things everyday life took away, or at least that’s what I envisioned bringing me happiness.
 What the journey actually gave me was the time to slow down and enjoy the little things, the energy to give patience, and the freedom to dream big again.